-112. Exploring Computer Science - This course explores the discipline of computer science by looking at computer science at many levels, from how the computer represents information digitally to how programs are constructed to take advantage of the capabilities of the machine.
-Students will be introduced to a variety of topics within the field of computer science, including data representation, computer architecture, operating systems, networks, and artificial intelligence.
+- 112. Exploring Computer Science This course explores the discipline of computer science by looking at computer science at many levels, from how the computer represents information digitally to how programs are constructed to take advantage of the capabilities of the machine.
+Students will be introduced to a variety of topics within the field of computer science, including data representation, computer architecture, operating systems and networks.
 A student may not receive credit for both CSCI 112 and CSCI 114.

-Two Credits Staff Both Semesters

-- 114. Introduction to Computer Science This course combines an exploration of computer science with an introduction to programming methods and techniques.
-The student will explore the discipline by looking at computer science at many levels, including data representation, computer architecture, operating systems, networks, and artificial intelligence.
+Two Credits Staff Both Semesters - 114.
+Introduction to Computer Science This course combines an exploration of computer science with an introduction to programming methods and techniques.
+The student will explore the discipline by looking at computer science at many levels, including data representation, computer architecture, operating systems and networks.
 Laboratory sessions will explore concepts using hands-on activities such as programming using Alice, constructing a home computer network and manipulating digital images.
 A student may not receive credit for both CSCI 112 and CSCI 114.

-Four Credits Staff Both Semesters - 140.
-Business Computing This course introduces students to the computing skills needed in the completion of the Management and Accounting majors at Hope College and to become a successful computer user in a business career.
+140. Business Computing - This course introduces students to the computing skills needed in the completion of the Management and Accounting majors at Hope College and to become a successful computer user in a business career.
 Students learn the fundamentals of operating systems, spreadsheet processing in Microsoft Excel, and querying relational databases using Microsoft Access.
 This course may not be counted toward a computer science major.